pvti/Detectron2DeepSortPlus/readme/DATASET_ZOO.md

     ```

     In this case, there are 2 hand in the first frame of the sequence, with identity tags 1, 2 and 1 hand in the second frame with identity tags 1.

+    This format is useful for evaluating MOT16 metrics with [py-motmetrics](https://github.com/cheind/py-motmetrics).

     More detail can be found in the paper:
     ```